Cleveland-Cliffs Inc. [CLF] – Analyzing the CLF using Fundamentals and Trend Analysis

 Now let’s turn to look at profitability: with a current Operating Margin for Cleveland-Cliffs Inc. [CLF] sitting at 20.70% and its Gross Margin at 28.90%, this company’s Net Margin is now 14.70.
 These measurements indicate that Cleveland-Cliffs Inc. [CLF] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

+This company’s Return on Total Capital is 16.86, and its Return on Invested Capital has reached 11.70.
+Its Return on Equity is 92.60%, and its Return on Assets is 8.60%.
+These metrics all suggest that Cleveland-Cliffs Inc. is doing well at using the money it earns to generate returns.

+Turning to investigate this organization’s capital structure, Cleveland-Cliffs Inc. [CLF] has generated a Total Debt to Total Equity ratio of 590.61.
+Similarly, its Total Debt to Total Capital is 85.52, while its Total Debt to Total Assets stands at 57.84.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 590.61, and its Long-Term Debt to Total Capital is 85.52.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 5.94 and its Total Debt to EBITDA Value is 4.15.
-The Enterprise Value to Sales for this firm is now 1.53.
-Cleveland-Cliffs Inc. [CLF] has a Price to Book Ratio of 6.34, a Price to Cash Flow Ratio of 4.25 and P/E Ratio of 3.66.
+The Enterprise Value to Sales for this firm is now 1.53, and its Total Debt to Enterprise Value stands at 0.51.
+Cleveland-Cliffs Inc. [CLF] has a Price to Book Ratio of 6.34, a Price to Cash Flow Ratio of 4.25 and P/E Ratio of 4.15.
 These metrics all suggest that Cleveland-Cliffs Inc. is more likely to generate a positive ROI.

 Conclusion: Is Cleveland-Cliffs Inc. [CLF] a Reliable Buy?